woutervanranst/Arius/README.md

 1. **Deduplication**: Arius assists users who wish to avoid storing duplicate files or file parts.
 It offers file-level deduplication by default and allows optional chunking and deduplication.

-1. **Cost**: The Azure Archive tier is the cheapest storage option in Azure, at approximately 1 EUR per TB per month.
-Arius leverages this tier to offer a cost-effective archival solution.

 ![](docs/overview.png)

 ## How